The most essential availability, operability and performance metrics are automatically collected via SNMP:

 While the capabilities of SNMP monitoring can be further extended, it is sometimes reasonable to use other ways to obtain some specific details and custom characteristics.
 Examples of the widely used protocols are:

-- SSH which allows to execute remote scripts and fetch some useful details, like which application or process causes disk input and output (with iotop, iosnoop, fs_snoop commands), network activity, memory consumption, etc.
+- SSH which allows executing remote scripts and fetch some useful details, like which application or process causes disk input and output (with iotop, iosnoop, fs_snoop commands), network activity, memory consumption, etc.

-- FTP for remote file monitoring which, for example, allows to analyze log files and proactively diagnose possible performance problems.
+- FTP for remote file monitoring which, for example, allows analyzing log files and proactively diagnose possible performance problems.